cybertractorchallenge/cybertractorchallenge_site/content/en/post/apply.md

 - Background in networking, cloud IlT, CANBUS, Unix-like systems, or general security concepts
 - Exposure to one or more programming languages: IE Python, C/C++, Bash/Shell
 - Demonstrated ability to learn new technologies
-- Strong analytical, communication and intrapersonal skills
+- Strong analytical, communication and interpersonal skills

 What makes you stand out:
 - Pursuing Bachelor's degree (equivalent or higher) in Software/Computer Engineering, Cybersecurity, Computer Science